 With the enactment of the 2018 Farm Bill, CBD oil products containing less than 0.3 percent are fully legal for U.S. residents to buy, sell, possess, and consume; however, state governments can individually regulate the manufacture and distribution of CBD oil through their legislation.

 The following are laws regarding CBD oils broken down state by state.
-These rulings may or may not reference CBD as either hemp or marijuana-based, so you may still need to contact a state official or legal advisor to know what type of CBD oil, if any, is permissible:
+These rulings from CBD legal states may or may not reference CBD as either hemp or marijuana-based, so you may still need to contact a state official or legal advisor to know what type of CBD oil, if any, is permissible:

-Alabama – The state of Alabama currently follows the mandate of the 2018 Farm Bill.
-It allows CBD oil derived from industrial hemp and which has a THC concentration of 0.3 percent to be legally made, brought, and consumed.
+Alabama – The state of Alabama currently allows the use of medical marijuana for adults and minors as long as it was prescribed by a doctor who has passed an exam on medical marijuana.
+Alabama does also follow the 2018 Farm Bill and allows CBD oil that is derived from industrial hemp and has a THC concentration of 0.3 percent or less to be legally made, bought, and consumed.

 Colorado – The state of Colorado has laws installed for adult use and medical cannabis; CBD oil is also fully legalized without any constraints.

-Florida – Is CBD oil legal in Florida?
-The state of Florida is currently creating an industrial hemp pilot program, and it already has a policy for medical cannabis; its Department of Agriculture and Consumer Services has developed rules governing hemp but nothing that regulates CBD oil specifically.
+Florida – The state of Florida is currently creating an industrial hemp pilot program, and it already has a policy for medical cannabis; its Department of Agriculture and Consumer Services has developed rules governing hemp, but nothing that regulates CBD oil specifically.

 Georgia – The state of Georgia has a restrictive medical cannabis program, which grants the University System of Georgia to develop and research CBD oil with THC levels no higher than 5 percent.
 And its CBD content must be equal to or greater than the THC.
 It’s only available for patients with qualifying conditions and a low-THC registration card.